krakend/krakend-documentation/backends/martian.md

 ```

 ## Copying headers
 Although not widely used, the `header.Copy` lets you duplicate a header using another name.
+Remember that any header you want to access here it must be included in the `input_headers` list.

 ```json
 {